nodejs/build/doc/meetings/build-wg-meeting-2017-10-25.md

 - Michael: What if two companies want to make the same claims?
 - Gibson: I don't think that's a problem.
 - Rod: That's why it's in quotes right?
-- Gibson: Take back to Github?
+- Gibson: Take back to GitHub?
 - All: Sure.

 ### ansible: use gcc 4.9 on CentOS 6 [#809](https://github.com/nodejs/build/pull/809)